cheminfo/eln-docs/docs/60_cheminformatics/20_explorer-sdf/README.md

 1. Drag and drop or paste your list of molecules.
 SDF, [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) and SMILES are supported.
 2. Your list of molecules is displayed as a table containing their structure, code, and other information such as the number of H donors or acceptors in the molecule.
 3. Properties extracted from the file and computed for a specific molecule.
-In the computed properties, you would find molecular weight, exact mass, molecular formula, as yell as [Lipinski properties](https://en.wikipedia.org/wiki/Lipinski%27s_rule_of_five) of the molecule.
+In the computed properties, you would find molecular weight, exact mass, molecular formula, as well as [Lipinski properties](https://en.wikipedia.org/wiki/Lipinski%27s_rule_of_five) of the molecule.
-4. Substructure or similarity search into your list of molecule.
+4. Substructure or similarity search on your list of molecules.
 Draw a substructure and reduce your list of molecules to similar molecules or molecules containing the same pattern.
 The other tabs will automatically be updated.
 5. The properties displayed in tab 3 are shown in an interactive parallel coordinates plot.
-You can select molecules that have a particular properties from this tab.
+You can select molecules that have particular properties from this tab.
 6. You can create a 2D scatter plot with the properties displayed in tab 5 and color tabs 5 and 6 according to a specific property.

 :::tip